How to Write a 45 Day Notice to Leave a Job

-Giving your employer 45 days notice before you quit, immediately gives you a leg up.
-Compared to the standard two weeks notice, your employer will likely appreciate this ample time to prepare the necessaries, such as beginning the search for your replacement and organizing a severance package.
+Giving your employer 45 days' notice before you quit, immediately gives you a leg up.
+Your employer will likely appreciate this because it gives them more time to prepare for the position transition.
 Writing a letter isn't the only way to give notice and, likewise, there is no one “right” way to write a resignation letter.
 However, keeping a few time-tested tips in mind helps you make a clean segue into your future.

 Delivering the Letter